 Gaza War ends with a victory for Hamas leading to a great increase in its popularity and the popularity of its approach of armed resistance: for the first time since 2006, Hamas wins parliamentary and presidential elections if they were to take place today while West Bankers support transferring Hamas’ approach to the West Bank

-This survey was conducted with the support of the Konrad Adenauer Stiftung in Ramallah.
+This PSR Poll has been conducted with the support of the Konrad Adenauer Stiftung in Ramallah.